Boxed Advent

 The thickness of the lining paper meant I had to be careful with my measurements.
 For each box there’s a 46mm square base in 3mm board. two 50mm square sides and two 50mm by 46mm sides.
 They all come together to make a 50mm cube box.

-Glue, fit, brace
+Cut, fit, brace

 This is part of the assembly process.
 I happened to have this CD rack my husband made which is a brilliant jig for keeping edges square.
 I also had these 50mm square-ended chunks of wood.
 It made this whole process possible.